 Flexport’s infrastructure consists of several hundred servers spread across various AWS accounts and different regions.
 With Deepfence, Flexport is able to get a simple and easy-to-use UI to view their security posture across all of their infrastructure.
 In addition, they can drill down and see as many details as they need, including visibility into their Kubernetes clusters, running containers, pods, resource usage patterns for their servers, and more with just a few clicks.
 This means that Flexport’s security team can use Deepfence to secure their infrastructure and support approximately 800 megabits per second of live traffic, and even more as business continues to scale.
 Plus, they no longer need to deploy separate tools for vulnerability scanning and runtime network protection because Deepfence provides both capabilities within a single platform.

-ThreatStryker is built on the open source security observability platform, ThreatMapper.
-It’s easy to get started with ThreatMapper on GitHub.
-Or you can learn more and compare products to find out which one is right for you.
+It’s easy to get started with ThreatMapper and ThreatStryker.
+Learn more and compare products to find out which one is right for you.